1. Production of homogeneous labor

 6. Bullying and mental health issues

-What happens when you put a bunch of insecure teenagers together, under the supervision of teachers who are probably less intelligent than they are?
+What happens when you put a bunch of insecure teenagers together under supervision of teachers who are probably less intelligent than they are?
 It is a mess.
-The insecurities and the lack of self-esteem cause so many to harm others and themselves.
+Insecurities and lack of self-esteem cause so many to harm others and themselves.
 Some are marred for life.
 Most cases of mental illness start somewhere in middle school or high school.
+Below is an example.

 7. A place for brainwashing and propaganda.

 Young adults are vulnerable to brainwashing, especially when there is no one to expose hypocrisy.
 Seeds of extreme environmentalism, post-modern feminism, and marxism are sown in schools.
 In religious schools, religion can be used to brainwash the young.
 Look at what China is doing.